nexoraai99-blip/RCA-Engine/README.md

 *   **Deployment:** Optimized for Vercel/Netlify

 ---
-📈 Business Impact
+## 📈 Business Impact
 This tool solves the "Communication Black Hole" where support teams lose visibility once a bug is escalated.
 By automating the feedback loop, the RCA Engine reduces the time spent on manual post-mortems by up to 80%, allowing engineering teams to focus on resolution rather than documentation.

-🛠️ Key Technical Challenges Overcome
+## 🛠️ Key Technical Challenges Overcome

-Asynchronous Mapping: Solved the complexity of one Zendesk ticket mapping to multiple Jira sub-tasks and tracking their individual statuses.
+**Asynchronous Mapping**: Solved the complexity of one Zendesk ticket mapping to multiple Jira sub-tasks and tracking their individual statuses.

-Synthetic Data Generation: Developed a custom MockService that generates realistic, non-sensitive data for demonstration purposes, allowing the engine to be showcased without exposing live production environments.
+**Synthetic Data Generation**: Developed a custom MockService that generates realistic, non-sensitive data for demonstration purposes, allowing the engine to be showcased without exposing live production environments.

 ---